-Deferred tax asset
+Deferred tax assets

-The Company reviews the carrying amount at the end of each reporting period and reduces deferred tax asset to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax asset to be utilized.
-However, there is no assurance that the Company will generate sufficient taxable profit that will allow all or part of its deferred tax asset to be utilized.
+The Company reviews the carrying amount at the end of each of reporting period and reduces deferred tax assets to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized.
+However, there is no assurance that the Company will generate sufficient taxable profit that will allow all or part of its deferred tax assets to be utilized.

-Based on Management's expectation of the Company's future taxable income, the Company did not recognize deferred tax asset as at December 31, 2019 and 2018, as disclosed in Note 18.
+Based on Management's expectation of the Company's future taxable income, the Company did not recognize deferred tax assets as at December 31, 2019 and 2018, as disclosed in Note 18.

-Determining fair value of investment in debt securities and special savings deposits classified as financial assets at FVTPL
+Determining fair value of investments in debt securities and special savings deposits classified at financial assets at FVTPL